 - To send/wire money for verification purposes

-DECU has technology in place to help you stay informed and in control with real-time, automated Purchase Alerts, Fraud Alerts and Online Banking Alerts.
+DECU has technology in place to help you stay informed and in control with real-time, automated Purchase Alerts, Fraud Alerts and Digital Banking Alerts.
 Manage your preferences online, anywhere and feel safe that your accounts are protected.

 - All DECU members are enrolled in Fraud Alerts and will be notified in case of unusual account activity.